OctaNebula/return-oof-sound/readme.md

 Head over to the [releases page](https://github.com/OctaNebula/return-oof-sound/releases/tag/release) to download the latest version of the program.

+The program also requires python to be installed on your system, you can download it [here](https://www.python.org/downloads/).

 ## FAQ

 > bro what is this a virus 💀💀💀